 You may of heard the term "low threshold" but not know exactly what it is and why exactly you would need one, and if this is the case please read on.
 This is an option you’ll need to take into account if your in the market for a new front or back door as it relates to the step at the bottom of the door.
 The threshold itself is the part of the door that separates the outside from the inside, so when entering you would "cross the threshold"

-Why you might need a low threshold?
+Why you might need a low threshold

-The technical on thresholds
+The technical on thresholds!

-So with a low threshold the bottom piece of frame would be replaced, in order to lower the step into your home the frame would be replace with an aluminium strip, which would be around 12mm in height.
-This option is available on upvc doors and composite doors, as well as french doors, however with sliding patio doors the operation is different, and the option is more limited.
-This is because of the sliding roller mechanism at the bottom.
-This is also the case with bi-folding sliding doors.
+So with a low threshold the bottom piece of frame would be reduced in order to lower the step into your home, tyipically with an aluminium strip, which would be around 12mm in height.
+This option is available with the majority of external doors including upvc doors and composite doors, as well as aluminium and upvc french and bifold doors.
+However with sliding patio doors the operation is different, and the options more limited because of the sliding roller mechanism within the frame, however that's not to say a low threshold can't still be achieved.

 Your probably thinking "why wouldn't I want this option" well there is one another thing to take into account and unfortunately, it is a (small) down side to the option!
 For example a low threshold fitted to a composite front door would (but only slightly) reduce the energy efficiently.
 This is because, in order to make a seal against the aluminium strip there are two rubber gaskets and whilst these are 100% weather tight, there is not the same insulation properties of the standard threshold.comments powered by Disqus